 The most fascinating phenomena of celestial mechanics are revealed in the motions of three or more bodies attracted to one another by gravitational forces.
 If a third body is added to a system of two interacting bodies, the three-body problem generally becomes analytically unsolvable, that is, there exist no general formulas that describe the motion and permit the calculation of positions and velocities of the bodies from arbitrary initial conditions.
 The lack of analytic solutions is related to the extraordinary complexity of possible motions.
 Some examples included in the presented collection of Java applets allow us to observe fascinating trajectories of three-body motions that delight the eye and challenge our intuition.
 However, among the great variety of extremely complex motions there exist a finite subset of very simple regular motions.
 Some of these regular motions are also illustrated in this collection.

 The simulations of this collection are implemented as Java applets.
 Java applets are run by web browsers (with Java plugin installed) under security restrictions to protect the user.
-In case you have Java 7 or Java 8 installed on your machine, trying to run Java applications generates a message:
+In case Java applications are blocked by your security settings, as a workaround, you can use the Exception Site List feature of your operating system.
+Adding the URL of the blocked application (applet) to the Exception Site List allows the applet to run with some warnings.
+Unfortunately, this works only in Internet Explorer browser (IE).

 Steps to Add URLs to the Exception Site list: